Skip to content

 What is Railcut?

 Railcut is a set of editing tools for After Effects.
-It reads your comp and presents it as a familiar track-based timeline — giving you the keyboard shortcuts, ripple edits, and clip-based workflow you know from Premiere or DaVinci, without leaving AE.
+It reads your comp and presents it as a familiar track-based timeline — giving you the clip-based workflow you know from Premiere or DaVinci, without leaving AE.

 Railcut is not editing software that lives inside After Effects.
 It’s a different way to see and interact with what’s already in your comp.

-When you open a comp in Railcut, it translates your AE layers into clips on tracks.
-When you make edits in Railcut, those are translated back into AE actions — trims, moves, reorders.
+When you open Railcut, it translates your AE layers into clips on tracks.
+When you make edits in Railcut, they’re translated back into AE actions — trims, overwrites, reorders.
 After Effects is always the source of truth.
-If you make changes directly in AE and come back to Railcut, it re-reads your comp fresh.
+If you make changes in AE and come back to Railcut, it re-reads your comp fresh.
 That’s by design.

 Once you approach it that way, Railcut becomes exactly what it’s meant to be: a faster way to do editorial work inside AE.

-• Timing captions or text layers to audio — arrange and trim text layers against a waveform in seconds
+• Timing text layers to audio — arrange and trim text layers against a waveform in seconds

-• Cutting a demo reel or portfolio piece — rough-cut footage in a familiar NLE layout without exporting to Premiere
+• Cutting demo reels or portfolio pieces — quickly cut footage in a familiar NLE layout without roundtripping to Premiere

-• Assembly edits — do your rough cut in Railcut, then animate in AE
+• Assembly edits — make your assembly cut in Railcut, then get to work animating in AE

-• Syncing clips to music — visual waveforms make beat-based cuts fast
+• Syncing clips to music/voiceover — audio waveforms make audio-based edits fast

 • Multi-track timeline — video tracks above, audio tracks below, NLE-style layout

-• Drag-and-drop editing — drop footage from the AE Project Panel directly onto the timeline, with snapping to clip edges, playhead, and markers
+• Drag-and-drop editing — drop footage from the AE Project Panel directly onto the timeline

-• Full editing toolset — Selection, Razor Blade, Ripple Edit, Rolling Edit, Slip, Slide, Rate Stretch, Pen, and Zoom tools
+• Full editing toolset — Select, Track Select, Ripple Edit, Rolling Edit, Rate Stretch, Razor, Slip, Slide, Pen, Zoom and Hand tools

-• Keyboard shortcuts — Premiere Pro, DaVinci Resolve, Final Cut Pro, and After Effects layouts, plus fully customizable shortcut editing and custom presets
+• Keyboard shortcuts — Premiere, DaVinci Resolve, Final Cut Pro, and After Effects layouts, plus fully customizable shortcut editing and custom presets

 • Audio waveforms — real amplitude waveforms extracted from source audio